quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

 5. Edit the environment variables so that the input topic is `f1-data`, and the output topic is `processed-telemetry`.
 The `processed-telemetry` topic needs to be created.
 You can use the `Add new` button in the `Edit variable` dialog to do this.

-    By default the `main.py` code of the transformation looks like the following:
+    Modify the `main.py` code of the transformation to the following:

     ``` python
     import os
     from quixstreams import Application
+    from datetime import timedelta

+    # for local dev, load env vars from a .env file
+    from dotenv import load_dotenv
+    load_dotenv()

-    app = Application.Quix()
+    app = Application.Quix("transformation-v1", auto_offset_reset="latest")

+    # JSON deserializers/serializers used by default
     input_topic = app.topic(os.environ["input"])
     output_topic = app.topic(os.environ["output"])

-    # Read from input topic
+    # consume from nput topic
     sdf = app.dataframe(input_topic)

-    # Put transformation logic here.
+    # filter in all rows where Speed is present and speed is not None
+    sdf = sdf.filter(lambda row: row["Speed"] and row["Speed"] != None )

+    # calculate average speed using 15 second tumbling window
+    sdf = sdf.apply(lambda row: row["Speed"]) \
+        .tumbling_window(timedelta(seconds=15)).mean().final() \
+            .apply(lambda value: {
+                'AverageSpeed': value['value']
+                })

-    # Print every row
+    # print every row
     sdf = sdf.update(lambda row: print(row))

-    # Publish to output topic
+    # publish to output topic
     sdf = sdf.to_topic(output_topic)

     if __name__ == "__main__":
+        try:
             app.run(sdf)
+        except Exception as e:
+            print(f"An error occurred while running the application. {e}")
     ```

-    This transform simply reads messages from the input topic, prints them to the console, and then publishes the messages to the output topic.
-You will leave the code as it is for now to keep things simple, but you could add code to perform any operation such as data validation, filtering, windowing, aggregation, and so on.
+    This transform calculates the average speed of the F1 car using a 15 second tumbling window and writes this data to the output topic.

 6. Click `Deploy` to deploy your transformation.